Some of our feature-length screenplays

 Chicago Dick

 (103 pg., suspense) Though once a valued detective with the Chicago PD, Franklin Brewster battles a love affair with the bottle and the tragic death of his wife.
 He now scratches a living tailing cheating spouses and nabbing shoplifters.
 Then he gets a call from a rich widow asking him to solve a cold case murder, and he sees this as a way to pay overdue bills and perhaps a path to restoring his dignity.
 But can he survive the death threats?
-[A 14-minute "teaser" of the inciting incident has been filmed and invites interested query.]
+[Originally written as a feature, it was rewritten as Chicago P.I., a 66 page TV pilot.
+A 14-minute "teaser" of the inciting incident was shot and invites interested query.]